leekcake/Twitch-VOD-Downloader/README.md

 A Twitch VOD downloader

 ## Purpose of development
-I need fast downloader for twitch vod that doesn't make temp files on disk. so I developed it.
+I needed a fast downloader for twitch VOD's that doesn't make temporary files on disk, so i developed one.

 ## Typical checklist
-- This program usually drain your internet traffic and disk.
+- This program usually drains your internet traffic and disk space.
-- This program use unofficial method for download VOD, It's mean this program not work on twitch update.
+- This program uses an unofficial method for downloading VOD's, this means this program might not work after a twitch update.
-- This program use thumbnail url for download, you can copy thumbnail url with right click -> copy image link.
+- This program uses the thumbnail url for download, you can copy the thumbnail url with right click -> copy image link.
 - Because my English is not good, overall word selection and long sentence completion may be inadequate.

 ## How to launch this program
 - Download release or build project
 - Follow the program output.
--